AliElba/cash-circle-fe/readme.md

 6. Open the project in Android Studio: `ionic cap open android`
 7. Open the project in Xcode: `ionic cap open ios`

-Enable automatic updates of the Android build when you make changes to your app `ionic capacitor run android --livereload`
+Enable automatic updates of the Android/IOS build when you make changes to your app `ionic capacitor run android --livereload`
 `ionic capacitor run ios --livereload`

-**Using npm/npx:**
+**Using npm/npx CLI:**

 1. Build the web app: `npm run build`
 2. Build the app for Android: `npx cap build android`